gabrielfalcao/cello/README.md

 ## 3. Running a scraper with SleepyHollow

-Cello is not only 100% decoupled from Django but is also loosely coupled with SleepyHollow.
+Cello is not only 100% decoupled from Django, but it's also loosely coupled with SleepyHollow.

 To run a scraper, call the method `.visit()` First stage passing an